History of psychotherapy

 Although modern, scientific psychology is often dated from the 1879 opening of the first psychological clinic by Wilhelm Wundt, attempts to create methods for assessing and treating mental distress existed long before.
 In an informal sense, psychotherapy can be said to have been practiced through the ages, as individuals received psychological counsel and reassurance from others.
 The earliest recorded approaches were a combination of religious, magical and/or medical perspectives.
 Early examples of such psychological thinkers included Patañjali, Padmasambhava, Rhazes, Avicenna and Rumi.

 Many 18th-century treatments for psychological distress were based on pseudo-scientific ideas, such as phrenology.

-In the 19th century, one could have ones head examined, literally, using phrenology, the study of the shape of the skull developed by respected anatomist Franz Joseph Gall.
+In the 19th century, one could have one’s head examined, literally, using phrenology, the study of the shape of the skull developed by respected anatomist Franz Joseph Gall.
 Other popular treatments included physiognomy—the study of the shape of the face—and mesmerism, developed by Franz Anton Mesmer—designed to relieve psychological distress by the use of magnets.
-Spiritualism and Phineas Quimby's "mental healing" technique that was very like modern concept of "positive visualization" were also popular.
+Spiritualism and Phineas Quimby's "mental healing" technique, which was very like the modern concept of "positive visualization", were also popular.
 By 1832 psychotherapy made its first appearance in fiction with a short story by John Neal titled "The Haunted Man."

 While the scientific community eventually came to reject all of these methods, academic psychologists also were not concerned with serious forms of mental illness.
 That area was already being addressed by the developing fields of psychiatry and neurology within the asylum movement and the use of moral therapy.
 It wasn't until the end of the 19th century, around the time when Sigmund Freud was first developing his "talking cure" in Vienna, that the first scientifically clinical application of psychology began—at the University of Pennsylvania, to help children with learning disabilities.

 Although clinical psychologists originally focused on psychological assessment, the practice of psychotherapy, once the sole domain of psychiatrists, became integrated into the profession after the Second World War.
 Psychotherapy began with the practice of psychoanalysis, the "talking cure" developed by Sigmund Freud.
 Soon afterwards, theorists such as Alfred Adler and Carl Jung began to introduce new conceptions about psychological functioning and change.
 These and many other theorists helped to develop the general orientation now called psychodynamic therapy, which includes the various therapies based on Freud's essential principle of making the unconscious conscious.

 In the 1920s, behaviorism became the dominant paradigm, and remained so until the 1950s.
 Behaviorism used techniques based on theories of operant conditioning, classical conditioning and social learning theory.
 Major contributors included Joseph Wolpe, Hans Eysenck, and B.F.
 Skinner.
 Because behaviorism denied or ignored internal mental activity, this period represents a general slowing of advancement within the field of psychotherapy.

 Wilhelm Reich began to develop body psychotherapy in the 1930s.